Roya-Gharehbeiklou/CardioGenetics_knowledge_graph/Readme.md

    - Save and share your findings.

 4. **Graph Analysis**
-   - Finds important connections using smart algorithms.
+   - Finds important connections.
-   - Predicts new links that could reveal hidden relationships.
+   - Predicts new links that can reveal hidden relationships.
-   - Suggests existing drugs that might work for new conditions.

 ## License

-This project is open source and available under the MIT License.
+MIT